Effective: May 6, 2022.

 Our website is created for adults over the age of 18.
 We will not knowingly collect or share any personal information about a child.
 Anyone under the age of 18 may not use our website or any firm legal services on their own and may only do so with the permission and involvement of a parent or guardian.

 Parents and guardians have the right to review and request that we delete any personal information that we have collected and kept about your child, subject to the professional rules of responsibility in the applicable jurisdiction.
-We deem personal information about a child to be sensitive information, which is information will do not knowingly accept under most circumstances.
+We deem personal information about a child to be sensitive information, which will not knowingly accept under most circumstances.
 If you believe that your child has used or attempted to use our website or the firm’s legal services, please contact us immediately.

 Information received or collected does not automatically expire or get deleted.
-This is due to the natural length of the process, specific services that we provide, and ability to run a conflict check before accepting a new client matter.
+This is due to the natural length of the process, specific services that we provide, and the ability to run a conflict check before accepting a new client matter.
 We do not control how someone other than ourselves keeps personal information, such as our payment vendor.
-We do not knowingly delete your personal information, unless requested to do so by the persons or company who provided us with the information or unless you or they do so themselves.
-Unfortunately, we cannot guarantee that your personal information will not be deleted, lost or changed due to unauthorized access of our website, server, email, or services, or due to other reasons beyond our control, such as failure of our electronic server.
+We do not knowingly delete your personal information unless requested to do so by the persons or company who provided us with the information or unless you or they do so themselves.
+Unfortunately, we cannot guarantee that your personal information will not be deleted, lost, or changed due to unauthorized access of our website, server, email, or services, or due to other reasons beyond our control, such as failure of our electronic server.

 For any other requests or concerns, please contact us.

 HOW WE SHARE YOUR INFORMATION

 We utilize several third-party companies.
 This allows our firm to serve our clients’ needs in the best way possible.
 These services will change from time to time.
 We only provide a small amount of information, or even completely anonymized information, to these third-party companies and are careful about only providing what is necessary and subject to the professional rules of responsibility in the applicable jurisdiction (e.g., attorney-client privilege).